Skip to content

 HP

-Simply said, it indicates the amount of work the air compressor is capable of performing in a particular amount of time.
+It indicates the amount of work the air compressor is capable of performing in a particular amount of time.

 For small portable air compressors, horsepower is of little importance.

-When you select a compressor with sufficient CFM, PSI, and tank capacity, it will typically have the sufficient horsepower.
+When you select a compressor with sufficient CFM, PSI, and tank capacity, it will typically have sufficient horsepower.

 A 5 HP air compressor cannot perform the same amount of work as a 10 HP air compressor.

-However, other elements, such as the CFM and PSI of the air compressor, also come into play.
+Other elements, such as the CFM and PSI of the air compressor, also come into play.

 In some cases, 5 HP and 10 HP air compressors can produce the same PSI at the same rate of 10 CFM.

-In this instance, it is apparent that the 5 HP air compressor is more efficient than the 1 HP compressor, which is losing energy.
+It is apparent that the 5 HP air compressor is more efficient than the 1 HP compressor, which is losing energy.

 Along with the CFM and PSI of the tools, the appropriate HP must also be considered.